 Cannabis Flowers

-Cannabis flowers are the dried buds of the plant.
-They can be smoked in joints, pipes, or bongs, or vaporized for a smoother experience.
+The dried buds of the cannabis plant, commonly called flowers, can be smoked in joints, pipes, or bongs, or vaporized for a smoother experience.

 Benefits of Cannabis Flowers: